Google Doodle: "Doodle 4 Google" competitions

-Google holds competitions for school students to create their own Google doodles, referred to as "Doodle 4 Google".
+Google holds competitions for school students to create their own Google doodles, referred to as Doodle 4 Google.
 Winning doodles go onto the Doodle4Google website, where the public can vote for the winner, who wins a trip to the Googleplex and the hosting of the winning doodle for 24 hours on the Google website.

 The competition originated in the United Kingdom, and has since expanded to the United States and other countries.
 The competition was also held in Ireland in 2008.
 Google announced a Doodle 4 Google competition for India in 2009 and the winning doodle was displayed on the Google India homepage on November 14.
 A similar competition held in Singapore based on the theme "Our Singapore" was launched in January 2010 and the winning entry was chosen from over 30,000 entries received.
 The winning design was shown on Singapore's National Day on Google Singapore's homepage.
-It was held again in 2015 in Singapore and was themed 'Singapore: The next 50 years'.
+It was held again in 2015 in Singapore and was themed "Singapore: The next 50 years".

 Controversy and criticism

-On September 13, 2007, Google posted a doodle honoring author Roald Dahl on the anniversary of his birth.
-This date also happened to coincide with the first day of the Jewish holiday of Rosh Hashanah, and Google was immediately criticized by some groups for this decision due to the fact that Dahl has been accused of anti-Semitism.
+On September 13, 2007, Google posted a doodle honoring author Roald Dahl on the anniversary of his birth, but this date coincided with the first day of the Jewish holiday of Rosh Hashanah, and Google was immediately criticized by members of the Jewish community for this decision, mainly because Dahl has been accused of anti-Semitism.
 Google removed the Doodle by 2:00 p.m. that day, and there remains no evidence of its existence in Google's official Doodle archive to this date.

-In 2007, Google was also criticized for not featuring versions of the Google logo for American patriotic holidays such as Memorial Day and Veterans Day.
-Google featured a logo commemorating Veterans Day that year.
+In 2007, Google was also criticized for not featuring Doodles for American patriotic holidays, such as Memorial Day and Veterans Day.
+In that year, Google featured a logo commemorating Veterans Day.

-In 2014, Google received some criticism for failing to honor the 70th anniversary of the D-Day invasion with a Doodle and instead honoring Japanese Go player Honinbo Shusaku.
-In response to the criticism, Google removed the logo from their homepage and added a series of links to images of the invasion of Normandy.
+In 2014, Google received some criticism for not honoring the 70th anniversary of the D-Day invasion with a Doodle and instead honoring Japanese Go player Honinbo Shusaku.
+In response to the criticism, Google removed that logo from their homepage and added a series of links to images of the invasion of Normandy.

-On May 19, 2016, Google honored Yuri Kochiyama, an Asian American activist and member of the Maoist-based black nationalist group Revolutionary Action Movement, with a Doodle on its main U.S. homepage.
-This choice was criticized by conservative commentators due to some of Kochiyama's controversial opinions, such as an admiration for Osama bin Laden and Mao Zedong.
+On May 19, 2016, Google honored Yuri Kochiyama, an Asian-American activist and member of the Maoist-based black nationalist group Revolutionary Action Movement, with a Doodle on its main American homepage.
+This choice was criticized by conservative commentators due to some Kochiyama's controversial opinions, such as admiration for Osama bin Laden and Mao Zedong.
 U.S. Senator Pat Toomey called for a public apology from Google.
-Google did not respond to any criticism, nor did it alter the presentation of the Doodle on its homepage or on the Doodle's dedicated page.
+Not like the anteriorly cited times, Google did not respond to any criticism, nor did it alter the presentation of the Doodle on its homepage or on the Doodle's dedicated page.